lisp-mirror/lqml/examples/meshtastic/readme.md

 Info
 ----

-Please note: this is **WIP!**

-Currently it can be used to send direct messages between any number of radios.
+Currently the app can only send direct messages between the radios.

-It's basically meant to be used in an emergency situation, where internet is not available, in order to communicate with simple text messages.
+It's basically meant to be used in an emergency situation, where internet is not available, in order to communicate with short text messages.
 This kind of mesh network is limited to about 70 nodes/radios/users to remain reliable.